jump-dev/MathOptInterface.jl/docs/src/background/infeasibility_certificates.md

 ### Infeasibility certificates of variable bounds

-Many linear solvers (e.g., Gurobi) do not provide explicit access to the primal infeasibility certificate of a variable bound.
-However, given a set of linear
+Many linear solvers (for example, Gurobi) do not provide explicit access to the primal infeasibility certificate of a variable bound.
+However, given a set of linear constraints:
-constraints:
 ```math
 \begin{align}
 l_A \le A x \le u_A \\